Westie83/score-bored/README.md

 * 1.) ensure machine can run asdf version manager
 * 2.) examine .tool-versions file in this project’s repository
 * 3.) ensure machine has all tools installed; if necessary run asdf install <tool>
-* 4.) follow instructions (not sure where the instructions are yet) to install the .tool-versions file
+* 4.) run bin/setup in a terminal from the project's top directory
-* 5.) run asdf install to install the needed tool versions for the Project
+* 5.) run bin/rails s

 ## Original:
 This project uses a `.tool-versions` file intended for use with the `asdf`